 secret, rather than having a pre-compiled default secret.
 Completed code is

-hotp_milestone_one/ in case you run into issues.
+hotp_milestone_one/ folder in case you run into issues.

-First, modify the code in main() to detect when a user wants to change the HOTP secret rather than get the next code.
+main()to detect when a user wants to change the HOTP secret rather than get the next code.

 The simplest way to do this is to sense how long the button is held for.
 You can delay a short period, roughly 500 ms would work well, and then read the button again and check if it's still being pressed.
 You can wait synchronously with the